phill2mj/typescript-head-first-design-patterns/README.md

 First `yarn install`

 #### VSCode
-Open `mini-duck-simulator.ts` and start the debuggerl
+Open `mini-duck-simulator.ts` and start the debugger

 #### Terminal
 Open a terminal window in the `/src` directory and run `ts-node mini-duck-simulator`.